eernstg/dep-configured-imports/DEP-configured-imports.md

 ## Summary

-Allow imports to depend on the runtime environment or user configuration.
+Allow imports to depend on the runtime environment or user configuration while ensuring that types remain simple and unambiguous.

 ## Motivation